Photo for Xingqi Zhang

 Openings:

-Dr. Xingqi Zhang is currently looking for highly motivated Master/PhD students, Postdocs, and Visiting Researchers to join his group.
+Dr. Xingqi Zhang is currently looking for highly motivated Undergraduate/Master/PhD students, Postdocs, and Visiting Researchers to join his group.
 For interested candidates, please feel free to drop him an email along with your CV, academic transcripts, English qualifications, and any other documents that you believe can well demonstrate your research capability and potential.

 Courses